senk8/Compiler/README.md

 $ cargo run -- test.c
 ```

-3. You can also use the following command.
+and You can also use the following command.

 ```
 $ cargo run -- -c "2+5;"